open topic, for anything cycling related.

 4. Laughed at the cyclist!?
 Im not sure that is a traffic offense either.

 Now don't get me wrong.
-Like I posted earlier it sounds like the driver may have been deliberately being a dear friend towards Spork.
+Like I posted earlier it sounds like the driver may have been deliberately being a !!
+BAN ME NOW FOR SWEARING !! towards Spork.
 It makes me angry that there are motorists like him out there.
 But as I said the only real relevent traffic offense is lack of indication.

 I have the solution but the wowsers and pacifists of this world will call me a thug and a menace to society.
 I'd like to see one of the riders who commutes every day put on a backpack an put some baseball cleat shoes in it and have a baseball bat protruding obviously from the top of the pack.
 I'd put a hundred down that incidents would be reduced by 9/10.
 Until these morons have something to fear, be it only a perceived fear they will continue to treat cyclists with contempt.